born2net/Angular-kitchen-sink/Readme.md

 What features of Angular does this app cover? well pretty much all the core stuff:

 - powered by the awesome JSPM (http://jspm.io/)
+    - in development TypeScript is compiled in real time in browser, best workflow
+    - for production minified bundle is created
 - ng2-bootstrap components (https://github.com/valor-software/ng2-bootstrap)
 - Immutable.js powered Todo component with backend server sync / redux store
 - Advanced Routing
+- Highcharts ng2 directive wrapper
 - StarWars movie shop powered by Redux store
 - jQuery integration the Angular way via BrowserDomAdapter
 - CommBroker dependency service, value sharing and mediator design pattern